What to Know About Margin

 Here are some things to consider when using margin and four tips for managing your risk.

-Borrowing against the value of your investments with a margin loan can help you accomplish investing goals or even provide cash for non-investing related expenses.
+Traders looking to amplify their strategies could consider borrowing against the value of their eligible securities with a margin loan.
 But it's important to understand the risks and obligations involved.

-The use of margin is regulated by financial industry regulatory organizations and certain securities exchanges.
+Financial industry regulators and certain securities exchanges oversee the mechanics and rules of margin lending.
 The broker-dealer holding the account may also have its own policies governing its use.

-• Leveraging investments.
-With a margin loan, you can own more securities than would be possible on a cash-only basis, which could mean even larger returns.
-You can also use a margin account for short sales, which is when you borrow shares from your brokerage and then sell them in the hope their prices will fall, at which point you would buy them back and profit from the difference.
+• Leverage.
+With a margin loan, traders can hold more securities than would be possible on a cash-only basis.
+That can help magnify profits—as well as losses.
+A margin account can also be used for short sales, which is when shares are borrowed from another investor and then sold in the hope their prices will fall, at which point the trader would buy them back and profit from the difference.
+(Note that if the borrowed stock rises instead, then the trader buys the shares back at a loss.
+Be warned: Since a stock has no upper limit on its price, their loss could potentially be infinite.)

 • Portfolio diversification.
-If you hold a concentrated stock position, you can use margin to purchase other securities to diversify your portfolio.
+A trader with a concentrated stock position who doesn't want to liquidate could use margin to purchase other securities.
+This could be a way to diversify the portfolio.

 • Convenience.
-Once the margin feature is approved and activated on your account, you can borrow against the account equity at any time without any additional paperwork or loan approvals (subject to the terms, limitations, and requirements of the firm's margin agreement).
-Please note that some types of brokerage accounts are not eligible for margin (e.g., and without exclusion, IRAs, 401(k)s, 403(b)s, UGMAs and UTMAs).
+Once the margin feature is approved and activated in the account, the trader can borrow against the account equity at any time without any additional paperwork or loan approvals (subject to the terms, limitations, and requirements of the firm's margin agreement).
+Please note that some types of brokerage accounts are not eligible for margin (for example, IRAs, 401(k)s, 403(b)s, UGMAs, and UTMAs).

-• Easy repayment.
-There is no set repayment schedule as long as you maintain the required level of equity in your account.
+• Straightforward repayments.
+There is no set repayment schedule as long as the trader maintains the required level of equity in the account.

-• Competitive interest rates.
-Margin borrowing is generally more cost-effective than consumer lending options like credit cards.
+• More competitive interest rates.
+Margin borrowing can be more cost-effective than consumer lending options like credit cards.

 Your gain without margin